“I am continuing on the sugar detox post 21 days (although after day 21 I did have the occasional glass of dry wine)

 [App] guessed I am 32 years old.
 Real age?
 51.

 My skin has never looked better!

 "I too have been cooking more.
 And I'm hoping to impact my children's diet.
-Example: taco night I made the meat with a from scratch taco seasoning bc the packets have more than one form of sugar.
+Example: taco night I made the meat with a from scratch taco seasoning because the packets have more than one form of sugar.
 I had a taco salad loaded with crunchy veggies in lieu of crunchy taco shell / chip bits.
 I made them quesadillas.
 I need to find a new kind of refried beans sans sugar (they won't eat black beans yet).
 But it's all awareness.
-SO many things have one of more sugar ingredients for seemingly no reason..."
+SO many things have one or more sugar ingredients for seemingly no reason..."